Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Challenges for Heuristic Approaches

+Before we can choose the node that is ``most incorrectly classified", we need to first determine which nodes are incorrectly classified.
+As with defining the disjunctive cuts, we create an auxiliary bipartite network based on the clusters of $P^*$ and $T$, and solve the maximum weight matching problem on this network.
+To determine which nodes are incorrectly classified, we solve the maximum weight matching problem as described in Section \ref{sec:disj}.
+Let $M$ be the set of incorrectly classified nodes.

-First, we must choose which incorrectly classified node $u$ will be incident to the added edge.
-We do so by comparing the number of nodes that $u$ should be clustered with in $T$ but is currently not in the partition $P^*$ that currently maximizes modularity, to the number of nodes it should be clustered with.
-Let $M$ be the set of incorrectly classified nodes, where $C^P (u)$ is the set of nodes in the cluster of $P$ containing $u$.
+We now choose which incorrectly classified node $u \in M$ will be incident to the added edge.
+We do so by comparing the number of nodes that $u$ should be clustered with in $T$ but is currently not in a partition $P^*$ that currently maximizes modularity, to the number of nodes it should be clustered with.
+Let $C^P (u)$ is the set of nodes in the cluster of $P$ containing $u$.
 We order the nodes in $M$ in decreasing order, determined by the fraction

 Unless $C^T(u) = \{ u\}$, the denominator of this term will be strictly greater than $0$, and thus the term is well defined.
-Brandes et.\ al.\ \cite{brandes2007modularity} proves that, as long as there are no isolated nodes in the network, the partition that maximizes modularity will never have a cluster that is just a single node.
+Brandes et al.\ \cite{brandes2007modularity} proves that, as long as there are no isolated nodes in the network, a partition that maximizes modularity will never have a cluster that is just a single node.
 Additionally, they show that an isolated node can be placed in any cluster (including its own) without impacting modularity.
-Thus, if a ground truth partition ever has a cluster that is a single node $u$, that problem will either be infeasible if $d_u >0 $, or that node can be placed in its own cluster in the partition that maximizes modularity, so it will never be incorrectly classified.
+Thus, if a ground truth partition ever has a cluster that is a single node $u$, that problem will either be infeasible if $d_u >0 $, or that node can be placed in its own cluster in a partition that maximizes modularity, so it will never be incorrectly classified.